vpelss/imok/README.md

 ## HELP

-- Some options are accessed from the menu icon.(upper left)
+- Some options are accessed from the menu icon in the upper left corner.
 - After registering for an account, click on 'Settings'.
 - Add up to three email addresses to send alerts to.
 You must enter at least one.
 - Modify the default alert message to suit your situation.
 Add contact numbers, instructions, etc...